scottwestover/LiveEngage-Chat-Transcript-Tool/README.md

  * Added new tab for custom reports that will allow you to choose the questions from your surveys and get statistics on them
  * Added in CSAT by agent
  * Fixed issue where pie chart was moving when you hover over it
+* Version 2.1.1
+ * Updated instructions to include how to format the data in Excel when you export the table.

 ##Disclaimer
 This tool is created to help you parse and read the transcripts that are provided by LivePerson.
 This is not a product that is supported by LivePerson.
-This type of tool can be used as an example for your developers to create your own custom reporting
+This type of tool can be used as an example for your developers to create your own custom reporting.

+It is recommended that you use this tool in Chrome.